TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ADD rg1, 16
 ```

-The lines within the `%REPEAT` block are now present 3 times within the program (the number of repeats given to the directive includes the initial instance).
+> The lines within the `%REPEAT` block are now present 3 times within the program (the number of repeats given to the directive includes the initial instance).
+> Keep in mind that the leading whitespace on each line inside the repeat block (the **indentation**) is completely optional, and can be omitted or made a different number of spaces if you wish.
+Its purpose is merely to improve the readability of the program.

 Assembler directives can also be present within `%REPEAT` blocks and will be processed multiple times by the assembler, just like regular instructions.

-Keep in mind that the leading whitespace on each line inside the repeat block (the **indentation**) is completely optional, and can be omitted or made a different number of spaces if you wish.
-Its purpose is merely to improve the readability of the program.

 `%REPEAT` blocks can be nested within each other, with nested `%REPEAT` blocks themselves being repeated along with any surrounding lines.